-Despite Options' lack of response, I have considered the arguments that it has raised on other similar complaints that have been previously dealt with by this Service.
+Given Options didn't respond, I have in any event considered the arguments that Options has raised on other similar complaints that have been previously dealt with by this Service.
 I've addressed those that I think are important for me to reach my decision, although in the interests of brevity, I don't intend to repeat the detail of everything that other ombudsmen have said to Options before in response to those.
 Our casework process is intended to be relatively informal.
 And being overly repetitive in our decisions on every complaint with similar issues shouldn't be necessary.